Bonifatius/bonifatius.github.io/_posts/2016-03-23-terror-at-the-gate-to-easter.md

 title: Terror at the Gate to Easter
 ---

 **The terror attacks on Brussels show the human capacity to cause suffering.
 What is the Christian answer to suffering and injustice?
 What is the final outlook on the troubled life?**

 Europe is in shock.
 Brussels was hit by terror attacks.
 There is barley any other topic on the airways.
 The radio was full of new reports on casualty assessments, descriptions of the damage and eyewitness accounts.
 Facebook was overflowing with *Pray for Brussels* and other signs of solidarity with the Belgium people.
 Even if there are other topics, they felt out of place.
 The initial confusion barley ended as the analysis began.

 Why Brussels?
 Was it in retaliation for the arrest of Salah Abdeslam?
-Is our strong reaction not hypocritical compared to the late attacks at Istanbul, Ankara or even the war in Syria?
+Is the strong reaction to this attack not hypocritical compared to the late attacks at Istanbul, Ankara or even the war in Syria?
 Ideas and opinions from all kinds of angles appeared.
 But even with the many *Pray for Brussels* posts the Cristian outlook was not discussed.
 What is a Christian view on these horrible acts at the beginning of Holy Week?

 ## Pray for the Victims

 Christians pray for the victims, for the dead, the wounded and the traumatized.
 They offer prayers for healing and strength, for consolation and for God to receive them into his eternal vision.
 These barbaric killings, all the suffering seems to be senseless, meaningless and utterly futile.
 Nevertheless there is hope to this.
 The Christian faith is in the grace of God to redeem and transform this suffering.
 He unites it with the suffering of His Son on the cross.
 To be blunt: the Christian faith is more than a bit over the top on this issue.
 The belief of salvation coming from the suffering of an innocent on the cross is quite a stretch.
 On His undeserved death rests God’s plan for redemption.

 This belief however must not diminish the suffering of those affected.
 They suffer horribly and their agony is most real.
 But it is ultimately not for nothing.
 God does use the bad to do good.
 The good might not be tangible or even remotely noticeable, but the faith in the all-powerful loving God entails this belief.
 The proper balance between the reality of suffering and hope is difficult to understand and harder yet to keep.
 It is easier to focus on the perceptible suffering und to deny any meaning in it.
 The opposite is equally appealing.
 Escaping the worldly suffering by focusing solely on the world to come.
 To deny any real importance of suffering or even the physical world at large.
 The first is Materialism, the second Dualism.
-Both fail to see the truth of our suffering.
+Both fail to see the truth of human suffering.
 Both make it impossible to suffer with dignity.
 Finally under both of these terms suffering cannot be accepted.

 ### The Dignity of Suffering